Macau Lifestyle

 When did you start collecting art and what was the first piece you bought?

-I bought my first painting five years ago by the artist Zao Wou-ki who was a family friend or ours.
-He was already quite famous and so therefore his work was expensive.
-I knew this and I loved the piece – it took me five years to pay for it.
+I bought my first painting five years ago by the artist Zao Wou-ki who was a family friend of ours.
+He was already quite famous therefore his work was expensive.
+I knew this and loved the piece which took me five years to pay off!
 Over the years I’ve collected other pieces as well with equal meaning to my life.

-We want to introduce a new brand idea.
-We are a platform of brands that are unique in their sector.
+We want to introduce a new brand idea where we are a platform of brands that are unique in their sector.
 As a leading gallery featuring art, photos, and sculptures, we are one of the largest network galleries and providers of various forms of art.

 Carre d’Artistes Arthur de Villepin- Macau Lifestyle